simpletoimplement/runkit7-runkit7/README.md

 	Disabled because of bugs related to properties

 	`runkit_default_property_add` has been removed in php7 - it requires `realloc`ing a different zval to add a property to the property table
-	That would break a lot of things
+	That would break a lot of things.
+-	`runkit_return_value_used`: Returns incorrect results right now. `vld` seems to have a working implementation in the opcode analyzer, not familiar with how it works.

 #### Reasons for disabling property manipulation

 1. The property manipulation code still has bugs, and the "offset" used is in bytes as of php7, but still treated as an index in this code.
-2. As of php7's new zval layout, The only way to "add" a default property would be to realloc() every single one of the zend_objects that are instances of that class (to make room for another property).
+2. As of php7's new zval layout, The only way to "add" a default property would be to realloc() every single one of the `zend_object`s that are instances of that class (to make room for another property).
    This would break php internals and possibly extensions.
-   A possible other way way would be to change the API to "runkit_default_property_modify($className, $propertyName, $value, $flags = TODO)"
+   A possible other way way would be to change the API to `runkit_default_property_modify($className, $propertyName, $value, $flags = TODO)`
-   (with a precondition $propertyName already existed) The old way properties of objects was stored was as a pointer to an array.
+   (with a precondition $propertyName already existed) The old way properties of objects were stored was as a pointer to an array.
-   In php7, it's part of zend_object itself, similar to what is described in https://gcc.gnu.org/onlinedocs/gcc/Zero-Length.html (1-length, with an UNDEF value at the end)
+   In php7, it's part of `zend_object` itself, similar to what is described in https://gcc.gnu.org/onlinedocs/gcc/Zero-Length.html (1-length, with an UNDEF value at the end)
-3. It should be possible to meet many uses by modifying constructors with runkit_method_move and runkit_method_add, or using ReflectionProperty for fetching. https://secure.php.net/manual/en/reflectionproperty.setaccessible.php (sets accessibility only for ReflectionProperty) https://secure.php.net/manual/en/reflectionproperty.setvalue.php https://secure.php.net/manual/en/reflectionproperty.getvalue.php
+3. It should be possible to meet many uses by modifying constructors with `runkit_method_move` and `runkit_method_add`, or using ReflectionProperty for getting and setting private properties. https://secure.php.net/manual/en/reflectionproperty.setaccessible.php (sets accessibility only for ReflectionProperty) https://secure.php.net/manual/en/reflectionproperty.setvalue.php https://secure.php.net/manual/en/reflectionproperty.getvalue.php